Lipid droplet: Membrane surface proteins

-Lipid droplets are composed of a neutral lipid core consisting mainly of triacylglycerols (TAGs) and cholesteryl esters surrounded by a phospholipid monolayer.
-The surface of lipid droplets is decorated by a number of proteins which are involved in the regulation of lipid metabolism.
-The first and best-characterized family of lipid droplet coat proteins is the perilipin protein family, consisting of five proteins.
-These include perilipin 1 (PLIN1), perilipin 2 (PLIN2/ ADRP), perilipin 3 (PLIN3/ TIP47), perilipin 4 (PLIN4/ S3-12) and perilipin 5 (PLIN5/ OXPAT/ LSDP5/ MLDP).
-Proteomics studies have elucidated the association of many other families of proteins to the lipid surface including proteins involved in membrane trafficking, vesicle docking, endocytosis and exocytosis.
-Analysis of the lipid composition of lipid droplets has revealed the presence of a diverse set of phospholipid species; phosphatidylcholine and phosphatidylethanolamine are the most abundant, followed by phosphatidylinositol.
+The first and best-characterized family of lipid droplet associated proteins is the perilipin protein family, consisting of five proteins.
+These include perilipin 1 (PLIN1), perilipin 2 (PLIN2), perilipin 3 (PLIN3), perilipin 4 (PLIN4) and perilipin 5 (PLIN5).
+Proteomics studies have elucidated the association of many other families of proteins to the lipid surface, including those involved in membrane trafficking, vesicle docking, endocytosis and exocytosis.